 IRSE Licensing develops and maintains competence standards for a wide range of signalling and telecommunications activities, with assistance from scheme users and technical experts.
 Our competence assessment checklists (CACs) list the specific skills and underpinning knowledge needed to carry out any particular category or type of work.
 For example, the licence categories for signalling maintenance personnel include assistant maintainer, maintainer, fault finder and maintenance manager.
 CACs are available to download from our licensing documentation pages.

-Individuals are assessed against the competence standards using a two-stage assessment process to ensure impartial collection and review of evidence and, on successful completion of the process, a licence for those specific categories of work is issued by the IRSE.
-Learn more about the assessment process
+Individuals are assessed against the competence standards using a two-stage assessment process to ensure impartial collection and review of evidence.
+On successful completion of the process, we issue a licence for those specific categories of work.

 Learn more about the complaints process